realtrashbin/OrganyaMaker16/README.md

 This does not use a MIDI device.

+## what is this branch?

+This branch is for a more compact UI of Orgmaker16 for people with smaller monitors.

 ## History

 The original program was created by [Studio Pixel](http://studiopixel.sakura.ne.jp/) in 1999, and was used in [Cave Story](https://www.cavestory.org/) and [Azarashi](https://www.cavestory.org/pixels-works/azarashi.php).